 - Preheat oven to 350F and line baking sheet with parchment paper.

 - Cut bread into cubes, toss with avocado oil and salt, and bake for 10-15 minutes at 350 until golden brown.

 - Prepare salad by adding all lettuce to a bowl.

 - Prepare rest of salad by assembling lettuce, red onion, red pepper, and pepperoncini.
-Then add meat pinwheels.
+Then add meat and cheese to the top.

 - While bread is toasting, make salad dressing by whisking together all of the ingredients.

-- Add the dressing to salad and toss to coat!
+- Add the croutons and dressing to salad and toss to coat.